pyglet/pyglet/doc/programming_guide/context.rst

 Contexts and configs
 ^^^^^^^^^^^^^^^^^^^^

-When you draw on a window in pyglet, you are drawing to an OpenGL context.
-Every window has its own context, which is created when the window is created.
-You can access the window's context via its :attr:`~pyglet.window.Window.context` attribute.
+When you draw on a window in pyglet, you are drawing to the rendering context for the active backend.
+Every window has its own context, created when the window is created.
+You can access it via :attr:`~pyglet.window.Window.context`.

-The context is created from an OpenGL configuration (or "config"), which describes various properties of the context such as what color format to use, how many buffers are available, and so on.
-You can access the config that was used to create a context via the context's :attr:`~pyglet.gl.Context.config` attribute.
+For OpenGL-family backends, the context is created from a configuration (or "config"), which describes properties such as color format and buffer layout.
+You can access the config used by a window via :attr:`~pyglet.window.Window.config` (or ``window.context.config``).

 For example, here we create a window using the default config and examine some of its properties::